6 Best Amsterdam Tours

 Anne Frank House Museum

-This guided tour of Amsterdam's old Jewish Quarter focuses on the settlement of the Jewish community in the capital since the 1600's with visits to key sites such as the Jewish Historical Museum, the Portuguese Synagogue and the Auschwitz Memorial and others such as the exterior of the Anne Frank House Museum.
+This guided tour in English through the old Jewish Quarter of Amsterdam focuses on the settlement of the Jewish community in the capital since 1600 with visits to the same key points as the Jewish Historical Museum, the Portuguese Synagogue and the Auschwitz Memorial and others like the exterior of the Anne Frank House Museum.

 The entrance to this museum is not included, but the guide will explain the story of this little girl who left us an icy story but totally necessary to know those dark days after the occupation of the Netherlands by the Germans between 1940 and 1945.
 A turbulent past that you will relive in groups of no more than 15 people and through monuments and buildings that still show signs of war.